Understanding Emotional Support

 - Support Groups: Connecting with others who have similar experiences can create a powerful sense of community and shared understanding.

-- Community Organisations: Many local and national organisations offer support services and connection opportunities.
+- Community Organisations: Many local and national organisations offer support services and connection opportunities with others.

 - Helplines: These services provide immediate, confidential emotional support from trained professionals and volunteers.